lizhoula/Sonnet-by-Machine-Learning/README.md

   1) Extract sentences from the data file.
   2) Tokenise each extracted sentence.

 Next, we need a "vocabulary" that contains all the unique tokens.
-Moreover, we often pad a sentence with <s> and </s> to indicate its start and end when working with n-gram language models; therefore, these two special tokens should also be included in our vocabulary.
+Moreover, we often pad a sentence with '<s>' and '</s>' to indicate its start and end when working with n-gram language models; therefore, these two special tokens should also be included in our vocabulary.

 Then, let's write a function to generate all  𝑛 -grams for each sentence.
 This can be accomplished in two steps:
-  1) Pad each sentence with <s> and </s> for  𝑛≥2 .
+  1) Pad each sentence with '<s>' and '</s>' for  𝑛≥2 .
   2) Generate  𝑛 -grams on the padded sentences.

 Assume we are now working with bi-grams. a bi-gram language model is essentially a first-order Markov Chain.